Merutochan/Socks/README.md

 As soon as the server recognizes another movement change, it sends that info to all the clients again, so that they can re-adjust the current position and movement of the player moving.
 This allows for only two packets per direction change to be exchanged instead of a periodical exchange of the actual position which could easily congest the network and appear laggy for any user.
 The clients are actually rendering a predicted movement which isn't validated by the server until a direction change packet arrives.

+- __Chat__:
+An ASCII chat with server-based spam timeout and hash control for integrity.
+It just works.